Proxem/NumNet/README.md

 To reshape the previous array to a 2-d dimension array use `var 2dRange = range.Reshape(4, 5);`.
-This operation will be a O(1) if possible but it might need to copy the values (if the initial matrix is transposed or more generaly if the data in the initial array are not contiguous.)
+This operation will be a O(1) if possible but it might need to copy the values (if the initial matrix is transposed or more generally if the data in the initial array are not contiguous.)

 Random initializations are also supported, here are a few examples of the supported distributions